peerhofmann/football/README.md

 Eine weitere Zeile
 Eine weitere Zeile

-This repository contains an RL environment based on open-source game Gameplay Football. <br> It was created by the Google Brain team for research purposes.
+This repository contains an RL environment based on open-source game Gameplay, thank you Football. <br> It was created by the Google Brain team for research purposes.

 Useful links: